Daydreamest/scoreboard/README.md

 ## Issues

-1. "match" is a keyword in Rust, so thw word "game" is used throughout the code in the meaning of "a match between two teams"
+1. "match" is a keyword in Rust, so the word "game" is used throughout the code in the meaning of "a match between two teams"